cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-PLEIADES GROUND OPERATIONS SUPPORT-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Multi-component architecture and platforms
+* Multi-component and platform architecture
 * Sensitive context (defense)
 * Maintenance in operational conditions
-* Interface with other CNES departments
+* Interface with other CNES services